15 Disruptive Precision Agriculture Companies to Follow in 2025

 Applications and projects:

-BoosterPRO is a climate intelligence platform that brings together the primary data, information, and indications for your crop.
-Agrosmart BoosterPRO helps more than 100,000 producers in Latin America make safer and more proactive decisions in their daily lives.
+BoosterPRO is a climate intelligence platform which assembles the fundamental data, information and alerts for your crop.
+Agrosmart BoosterPRO provides over 100,000 Latin American producers with safer and more proactive decisions in their routine.

 2. Stenon